frieserlabs/blog.frieserlabs.dev/content/post/functional-option-in-go/index.md

 ```

 With the builder pattern we get rid of the parameters order problem, the default
-values problem(Notice that int Legs() method invocation we accept the 3 legs default value)
+values problem(notice that `int Legs()` method invocation we accept the 3 legs default value)
 and makes the code easier to read and test.

-In the other hand, we have to create a builder for every concrete type, and we still
+In the other hand, we have to create a builder for every concrete type, and we don't have
-have to pass in some builder methods a parameter value.
+the opportunity as a consumer to extend the behaviour of the constructor.

-Maybe we can improve this design with Functional Options.
+We can improve this design with Functional Options.

 ## Building objects: Functional options pattern